jessehansonfoco/module-oauth-customer-login/README.md

 # JesseHanson_OAuthCustomerLogin module

+This is a module for Magento 2.
-This module allows logging into a Magento Customer account via Google/OAuth2/OpenID and Keycloak.
+This module enables functionality for registering and logging into a Magento Customer account using Google/OAuth2/OpenID and Keycloak.
 PKCE is supported with Keycloak also.
+Google has been enabled and integrated into the customer experience.
+Others are supported also, such as Twitter, Facebook, etc. It's just a matter of following the pattern which is already in this module, and hooking into the existing functionality.

 ## Installation details